geological-survey-of-queensland/borehole-database/README.md

 ## Terminology

 A borehole is the generalised term for any narrow shaft drilled in the ground, either vertically, horizontally, or inclined.

 A borehole may be constructed for many different purposes, including the extraction of water, oil, and natural gas, as part of a geotechnical investigation, mineral exploration, temperature measurement, for geothermal installations, or for underground storage of unwanted substances, e.g. in carbon capture and storage.

-'Borehole' is synonymous with a range of terms including 'well', 'bore', 'drillhole and corehole.
+'Borehole' is synonymous with a range of terms including 'well', 'bore', 'drillhole' and 'corehole'.

 ## Background
  - Boreholes exist for a wide range of purposes, with varying lifecycles and [actors](https://en.wikipedia.org/wiki/Actor_(UML)).